-This partner will provide [summarize the support the middle school principal will provide to the CPIP project.]:
+This partner will provide [summarize the responsibilities and duties the LEA OF CONTACT will provide to support the CPIP project]:

 Name & Title (print):

 Signature: Date:

-Other Partners (name each, summarizappropriate authorized signature from e each one's role/responsibilities, and obtain the each entity):
+(4) High Schoo ol Principal:

+This partner will provide [summato the CPIP project.]: arize the support the middle school principal will provide

 Name & Title (print):

 Signature: Date:

+Other Partners (name each, su appropriate authorized signatu immarize each one's role/responsibilities, and obtain the ure from each entity):

+Name & Title (print):

+Signature: Date:

 (These pages may be duplicated or reproduced; all signatures do not have to be on the same page if each partner's role is summarized on the form prior to signature.
-Additional pages should be added to include additional partners (e.g. high school principal
+Additional pages should be added to include additional partners (e.g. high school principal).